 Within the constraints of driver and vehicle availability, HARID’s residence supervisors provide all local transportation for students, including travel to and from airports before and after holidays, to places of worship, to medical appointments, and on recreational outings.
 All drivers are properly licensed and HARID’s vehicles are strictly maintained.

-HARID provides access to a wide variety of local medical professionals as needed or upon request.
+HARID retains the services of an on-call nurse and provides access to a wide variety of local medical professionals, as needed or upon request.

 Weekly injury assessments are provided on campus by John G. Mahoney, MSPT.